m-jahn/snakemake-workflow-catalog/README.md

     report: true # whether creation of reports using 'snakemake --report report.zip' is supported
 ```

-Once included in the standardized usage area you can link directly to the workflow page using the URL `https://snakemake.github.io/snakemake-workflow-catalog/docs/workflows/<owner> <repo>`.
+Once included in the standardized usage area you can link directly to the workflow page using the URL `https://snakemake.github.io/snakemake-workflow-catalog/docs/workflows/<owner>/<repo>`.
 Do not forget to replace the `<owner>` and `<repo>` tags at the end of the URL.

 ### Release handling